Lavinia225/the-story-tavern/README.md

 On-Going.
 Current Unimplemented Stretch goals are:
 - A forgot password function (this involves email)
 - A reset password function (this involves email)
-- Editable Users (Sends email on success)
+- Editable Users (Sends email on success.
+Display name is now editable, email and password must also be changeable.)
 - In addition to a user account edit dashboard, make their profile show stories they've created
-- Require password to delete account

 ## Contact